 Schizophrenia probably occurs because of chemical abnormalities in the brain and problems during the brain’s development, which occur during pregnancy and early childhood.
 Doctors do not know exactly what causes these abnormalities.

 However, experts agree that people can inherit a tendency to develop schizophrenia and that it is not caused by poor parenting or difficulties during childhood.

-Recent research also indicates that there is an increased risk of developing certain psychotic disorders (namely, bipolar disorder Bipolar Disorder In bipolar disorder (formerly called manic-depressive illness), episodes of depression alternate with episodes of mania or a less severe form of mania called hypomania.
+Recent research also indicates that there is an increased risk of developing certain psychotic disorders (namely, bipolar disorder Bipolar Disorder In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
 Mania is characterized... read more and schizophrenia) among young adolescents who use cannabis products.
 This increased risk is not explained by genetic factors.
 There is concern that the recent legalization of marijuana may give adolescents (and their parents) a false sense of security about using this drug.

 Like adults with schizophrenia, children and adolescents with schizophrenia are likely to have

 A visit with a doctor or behavioral health specialist